 Tax Evasion, Income, and Support for Redistributive Social Policy: Evidence from Survey and Laboratory Experiments

 with Sarah Wilson-Sokhey (University of Colorado, Boulder)

-How do poorly enforced tax systems affect preferences for redistribution?
-Existing work has largely overlooked how poorly functioning institutions influence preferences over this central state function.
-We argue that heterogeneity in tax enforcement creates both winners and losers, leading to under-explored cleavages in support for redistribution.
-Those with a comparative advantage in tax evasion and high income benefit most by lowering the relative costs of redistribution, making them more supportive.
+What do citizens want from the government when the government functions poorly?
+We find that poorly functioning institutions play a significant role in citizens’ redistributive preferences.
+Specifically, we argue that heterogeneity in tax enforcement creates both winners and losers, leading to under-explored cleavages in support for redistribution.
+Higher earners are more supportive of redistribution when they can more easily evade taxes.
 We use an original survey experiment to show that perceptions of pervasive tax evasion reduce support for social benefits.
 We then test our central argument using laboratory experiments simulating earned income and heterogeneity in tax evasion.
-We find that high earners prefer more redistribution when they can under-report income but only when the ability to evade taxes is heterogeneous.
-Our results suggest a causal link between institutional quality and preferences for redistributive social policy across individuals and within income groups.
+We find that high earners prefer more redistribution when they can under-report their earned income, but only when the ability to evade taxes is heterogeneous.
+Our results indicate a nuanced causal explanation that counters some traditional explanations.